 We do not sell or rent our clients’ personal information.
 We do, however, disclose all or part of it to certain third parties who process data on our behalf, or require access to the information in order to provide other services to us.
+In certain circumstances that information may be processed in a foreign country and may be accessible to law enforcement and national security authorities in that foreign country.
 We also disclose information when we are required by law or when it is necessary to facilitate the collection of overdue accounts.

 Our website contains links to other websites.
 The privacy policies of those websites differ from ours, and we are in no way responsible for the content contained on those websites, or for your privacy should you click through to them.

 Home Energy Report

 Efficiency Nova Scotia is the administrator of Nova Scotia’s conservation and energy efficiency programs.
 It has created a program entitled the Home Energy Report.
 The program allows consumers to access, among other things, aggregated and anonymized information about energy consumption in similar houses in the same geographic area.
 Further information regarding that program can be found at. http://www.efficiencyns.ca/energy-solutions/home-energy-report.

 We provide addresses, account and consumption information necessary in order for the Home Energy Report program to operate.
 The information is provided to a third party contractor retained by Efficiency Nova Scotia.
 The contractor, on behalf of Efficiency Nova Scotia, then makes that information available through the Home Energy Report and a web portal.
 Should you wish to opt out of that program, please contact us at the address set out below.

 Please feel free to contact us at any time to update your personal information.